 In order to understand how the brain handles its information flow and adjusts synaptic connections on the second and subsecond timescale, one has to understand all aspects of synaptic transmission ranging from availability of vesicles for exocytosis, presynaptic electrophysiology, Ca++ signalling, the process of exocytosis, and postsynaptic neurotransmitter action.
 Our work concentrates on presynaptic aspects.
-We study the basic mechanisms of exocytosis, using adrenal chromaffin cells as a model system and the patch-clamp method.
-This work, in which intracellular Ca++ is manipulated (caged Ca++) and measured on the single cell level aims at understanding the role of specific synaptic proteins in the maturation and exocytosis of secretory vesicles.
 We use neuronal cell cultures and brain slices for studying mechanisms of short term plasticity, such as depression and paired pulse facilitation.
 The Calyx of Held, a specialized synapse in the auditory pathway, offers unique possibilities for simultaneous pre- and postsynaptic voltage clamping.
 This allows a quantitative analysis of the relationship between [Ca++] and transmitter release.
+We recently developed techniques to express mutated synaptic proteins in the Calyx terminal, such that the functional role of specific molecules can be studied on the single-cell level.